Search EN menu en EIB GROUP CLIENT PORTAL

 Description

-Electricity interconnection of the islands of Lemnos, Lesvos, Chios, Samos, and Skyros to the mainland transmission grid (via Nea Santa in the area of Thrace to the north, and via Aliveri in the Evia island to the east), and to the Dodecanese islands grid (via Mastichari in the Kos island to the south).
-The connection will be mainly established through alternating current (AC) 150 kV cable interconnectors and 150 kV gas insulated (GIS) substations.
+The project will connect the island regions of Lemnos, Lesvos, Chios, Samos and Skyros to the mainland transmission grid through Nea Santa in Thrace to the north and Aliveri on Evia to the east.
+It will also link them to the Dodecanese islands grid via Mastichari on Kos to the south.
+The connection will primarily use 150 kV alternating current (AC) cable interconnectors and 150 kV gas-insulated substations (GIS).

 Objectives

-The project contributes to the energy and climate policy objectives of the European Union and Greece.
-It is expected to eliminate the electrical isolation of the concerned islands, ensure a more efficient, reliable and clean electricity supply in comparison to the status quo (local diesel or high-fuel oil power stations), improve security of supply, increase the hosting capacity for connection of Renewable Energy Sources ("RES") in the region, contribute to the further economic development of the concerned islands, particularly via tourism.
+The project supports the energy and climate policy objectives of the European Union and Greece.
+It will end the electrical isolation of the islands concerned and provide a more efficient, reliable and cleaner electricity supply compared with the current reliance on local diesel or heavy fuel oil power stations.
+It will also improve security of supply, increase capacity for connecting renewable energy sources in the region and foster economic development on the islands, particularly through tourism.

 Sector(s)